top of page

 MBA

-.Jenny is the Project Director for FRESH Research.
+Jennifer "Jenny" (she/her) is Project Director for FRESH Research.
 She has been committed to public health research for over 25 years, with a primary focus on drug user health, harm reduction, and HIV prevention and care.
-Her expertise is in protocol implementation in clinical and community settings, and grant administration.

 MPH